Lounge Review

 We visited for breakfast/lunch at 11:15am

 Entry to the lounge was easy.
-There were two staff members working the front desk.
-We’d arrived at a quiet time, so after a quick conversation with the friendly staffer we walked into the lounge.
-We were travelling on a first class ticket, and he advised us that we could visit some of the first class lounges in T3.
+Two staff members were working the front desk.
+We’d arrived at a quiet time, so after a quick conversation with the friendly staffer, we walked into the lounge.
+We were travelling on a first-class ticket, and he advised us that we could visit some of the first-class lounges in T3.

 Entry requirements are based on your status or your travel class.